FabricMC/fabric-docs/develop/networking.md

 title: Networking
 description: A general guide on networking using Fabric API.
 authors:
+  - daomephsta
   - dicedpixels
-  - FlooferLand
+  - earthcomputer
-  - skycatminepokie
+  - flooferland
   - fxmorin
+  - i509vcb
+  - modmuss50
+  - natanfudge
   - netuserget
+  - nshak
-  - wxffel
+  - parzivail
-  - daomephsta
+  - skycatminepokie
   - solidblock
   - voleil
-  - daomephsta
+  - wxffel
-  - YTG123-Mods
+  - ytg123-mods
   - zulrang
-  - i509VCB
-  - nshak
-  - earthcomputer
-  - natanfudge
-  - modmuss50
 ---

 Networking in Minecraft is used so the client and server can communicate with each other.
 Networking is a broad topic,